confluentinc/terraform-provider-confluentcloud/docs/resources/confluentcloud_service_account.md

 ## Import

-You can import an Environment by using Service Account ID, for example:
+You can import a Service Account by using Service Account ID, for example:

 ```
 $ terraform import confluentcloud_service_account.my_sa sa-abc123